ftpaul/ftpaul/src/data/post/00-okrs-as-perdonal-goal.md

 On top of setting up my OKRs every quarter, I make an effort to **review the progress weekly or bi-weekly**.
 It's essential to keep a close eye on them to understand where I stand at each moment and to learn from things that are not progressing

 Today, I’m glad to share a [very straightforward spreadsheet template that I use to track my personal OKRs](https://docs.google.com/spreadsheets/d/1eJkomYMSudwUtrR6xw7HpGkMDmDRa0gj3W_WyZBiAmQ/edit?usp=sharing).
+Feel free to create a copy and adapt it to your needs.

 > ###Key takeaways: